 I was admittedly a band nerd through grade school!
 I started lifting after I started auditioning for roles as a tuba player in drum corps and realized I’d have to get stronger to be able to handle it like the guys.

 When I moved to Austin I was fortunate to get a job as a physical therapy technician.
 Learning from some fantastic PTs made me realize how important the transition is between rehab and an active lifestyle.
-I got my certification in order to play a more direct role in getting people active and keeping them healthy.
+I pursued certification in order to play a more direct role in getting people active and keeping them healthy.

 How did you get started at Austin Simply Fit?